Are you looking for some good cuisine accompanied by live music?

 You might feel the area is a bit congested as it lacks an open floor.
 It’s a long rectangular hall with a passage from the middle of the hall.
 On either side of the passage, there are couches.
 Order your drink and food.

 There is no one to block the view of live performance.
 If you feel too noisy, you can try for tables on the rooftop anytime.
 If you are in a big group, let’s say around five people, this place is not for you.
 Only four people can comfortably share one table; otherwise, you have to ask them to merge two tables.
 Sometimes they might not be performing live rock music.
 Don’t worry!
 You still can enjoy the amphitheatre with cool R&B music.

 I found some couch-surfing events being hosted in this place often.
 It was just yesterday, on March 20th, I was there with one of my friends to attend a couch surfing, meet-up.
 However, ten couch surfers had chosen the option of attending the meetup.
 We ended up with a cool friend from Boston who was here for four months of volunteering.
 Maybe at the next meet-up, we can go to Purple Haze.

 5. Lhasa Bar | Kathmandu Guest House Road Thamel

 Probably the smallest one in Thamel!

-The sitting arrangement is perfect.
-I have visited there a couple of times and found that sometimes even visitor can try rock n roll.
+The seating arrangement is perfect.
+I have visited there a couple of times and found that sometimes even visitors can try rock n roll.
 If you know lyrics and they know guitar notes, what next?
 Just rock the stage.

-You might feel some reverberations; however, they are on the tolerable level.
-It is located on the 1st floor, next to full moon café (Next to hotel north field) on the south of Kathmandu Guest.
-Unlike other bar’s entrance, the entrance of this bar is not marked.
+You might feel some reverberations; however, they are on a tolerable level.
+It is located on the 1st floor, next to Full Moon café (Next to Hotel North Field) on the south of Kathmandu Guest.
+Unlike other bar entrances, the entrance of this bar is not marked.
 But, once you figure out the place, no doubt you can look around and make your way to the bar.